Community Air Protection Program Selection Process

 - Community Air Protection Incentives

 Each year Assembly Bill 617 (AB 617) requires CARB’s governing board (Board) to consider selecting communities for participation in the Community Air Protection Program (Program).
-Communities are selected for developing community air monitoring systems, emissions reduction programs, or both in order to improve air quality in their community.
-Over the first two years of the Program, the Board selected 13 communities where these focused actions are underway.
+Communities are selected for developing community air monitoring plans, emissions reduction programs, or both in order to improve air quality in their community.
+Over the first four years of the Program, the Board selected 17 communities where these focused actions are underway.

 CARB staff’s recommendation for 2019 community selection was consistent with the requirements for community selection specified in statute and based on a number of factors including the Governing Board’s prior direction in 2018, nominations received in 2019, lessons learned from the initial ten communities, and funding levels provided by the legislature for Program implementation.